 - However, if you receive any personal benefit from business expenses paid by your company, you will be taxed on the value of any 'Benefits-in-Kind'.

-- Umbrella contractors can reclaim a number of expenses (subsistence, accommodation, travel, etc.) Further allowable expenses vary between providers.
+- Umbrella contractors can typically reclaim a number of expenses, although the treatment of expenses claims does vary between providers.

 - Start with our concise guide to contractor expenses.